 Sonia looked somewhat disappointed.
 “That’s it?”

 “What else do you want it to be?”
 He looked at his watch briefly.
-“I better head back and write up stuffs for my returning segment.
+“I better head back and write up stuff for my returning segment.
 See you around?”

 He turned around again to continue on his way.
 She looked after him silently, feeling a hollowness creeping up from within.
 She swallowed back the bitterness in her and blinked several times, trying to stop her tears from forming as she watched him disappear from view.